This article originally appeared on VICE Canada.

 "Kind of, but I live across the street and actually do just want a salad," he replied.
 I looked down into his basket to see if his story checked out and sitting right there was indeed a pre-mixed salad.
 Good look, brah.
 When I turned back to face the entrance of the store, I discovered a situation that I hadn't predicted.
 It was someone I knew.

-Staring me in the face and brandishing his own ribbon, was my friend Aaron.
-We give each other the "we're busted" shrug and start chatting.
+Staring me in the face and brandishing his own ribbon was my friend Aaron.
+We gave each other the "we're busted" shrug and start chatting.
 He was there with his friend Vicky who was curious about the event and wanted to get stuff for a stir-fry.
-Now that I had a companion, I'd suddenly become more approachable, and that's simply because I no longer look like someone who came to singles night alone.
-Vicky quickly rid herself of the cockblocking company of Aaron and I, and a South African gentleman quickly swooped in on her.
+Now that I had a companion, I'd suddenly become more approachable; I no longer looked like someone who came to singles night alone.
+Vicky quickly rid herself of our cockblocking company, and a South African gentleman quickly swooped in on her.
 "You good?" he asked.

-"Why do you have this thing on if you're good?" he scolds, pointing at her singles ribbon.
+"Why do you have this thing on if you're good?" he scolded, pointing at her singles ribbon.
 "You're not good."
-This was the first real move I'd seen made all evening, by a dude shopping alone who boldly thinks of himself as the salvation to the purgatory of single life.
-"No work, no chicken, let's shop!" he yelled and headed off towards the deli.
+This was the first real move I'd seen made all evening, by a dude shopping alone who boldly thought of himself as the salvation to the purgatory of single life.
+"No work, no chicken, let's shop!" he yelled and headed off toward the deli.